Find Grad Schools

 30 Yearly Graduations

 The 14th most popular school in the country for theology majors who are seeking their doctor's degree is Emory University.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,660 per year, while in-state graduate students, on average, pay $44,800 per year.
-During the 2020-2021 academic year, 30 people received their doctor's degree in theology from Emory.
-About 37% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $57,120 per year, while in-state graduate students, on average, pay $45,800 per year.
+During the most recent year for which we have data, 30 people received their doctor's degree in theology from Emory.
+Of these students, 42% were women and 58% were members of underrepresented racial-ethnic groups.

 #15